nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 This component is responsible for displaying the user information and remember it is being rendered from the Users component.

 * **Material icons Imports** We are bringing in our Icons from material icons we installed earlier on
 * **Dynamic Styling** If you were wondering how you can do dynamic styling this is one of the way you can do it.
 Here we are styling the main div component in the render method.
-The style prop is calling the
+Here we are changing the background color based on the id of the user.If the id is odd leave the background white.

+* **Destructuring** This is a way of pulling out variable from a prop, this will make it easier to use the prop variables insted of using this.prop key word all the time.
+In this case we are pulling out id from the props. then to access it we would have to use the id variable without this.props.id.
+You can try to destructure the rest of the properties email,username, etc.

+* **Passing argument to a prop** - Onclick method is going to be implemented in a removeUser callback function in our parent component.
+Now to remove a specific user we need to pass a unique id in this case id.
+Now parsing an argument inside a prop requires us to bind the argument thus in this case implementing **this.props.removeUser.bind(this,id )**